rehierl/abstract-properties/02-x-mathematics/02-0-basic-maths/5-4-ordered-sequences.md

 * `(#s == #E(s))` is not true
 * `(#R(s) == #E(s))` is true

-Note that the reduce() operation is understood to return a subsequence to the source sequence.

-With that operation in mind, one can detect potential issues by comparing the length values of the source sequence with the length value of its reduced sequence; i.e. there is a potential issue if `(#reduce(s) < #s)` is true.
+Note that the reduce() operation is understood to return a sub-sequence of the source sequence.
+With that in mind, one can detect potential issues by comparing the length values of the source sequence with the length value of its reduced sequence - i.e. there is a potential issue if `(#reduce(s) < #s)` is true.